Are you a working mom who is thinking of making the transition to stay at home mom?

-Becoming a stay at home mom can bring on feelings of fear and overwhelm.
-It is a big life change and you don’t know what to expect.
+Becoming a stay at home mom can often bring on feelings of fear and overwhelm.
+It is a big life change and it is not something that you can be completely prepared for.

 This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 Please read my disclosure for more information.